Confessions of a Cheat: Reception

-Upon its release in France, the film met with a mixed reception, but it maintained a positive reputation among critics and film-makers as one of Guitry's best films; in 2008, it was even included in Cahiers du Cinéma's list of the 100 most important films.
+Upon its release in France, the film met with a mixed reception, but it maintained a positive reputation among critics and film-makers as one of Guitry's best films; in 2008, it was included in Cahiers du Cinéma's list of the 100 most important films.

 The film was released in the UK and USA, and enjoyed significant success.
 In London, a reviewer for The Times commented on its elaborate narrative structure: "As always when the difficulties and disadvantages of a constricting technique are overcome, there is an effect of unity and precision which freedom cannot often give".
 When the film opened at the Academy Cinema in London in September 1937, it ran there for four months.
 Around the UK it was shown in 400 cinemas.
 In the USA, the reviewer for The New York Times described it as "witty, impudent, morally subversive" and commented, "Only a man of Guitry's impudence could have succeeded in making 'The Story of a Cheat' the clever picture that it is".